toadkicker/railsstrap/README.md

 railsstrap integrates Bootstrap CSS toolkit for Rails Asset Pipeline (Rails 4, 3.1, 3.2 are supported).
 It was born and extended from twitter-bootstrap-rails, but several non-bootstrap helpers and UI improvements from the Bootstrap community.

+## Why is your gem different?

+Railsstrap is more than just another gem providing bootstrap and fontawesome for Rails apps.
+It includes Bootstrap additions that include exotic placements, animations, and other component enhancements not included in the official bootstrap release.
+It also includes many HTML helpers and additional javascript components.
+All of this is exposed to UI developers to customize to their liking using either LESS and Coffeescript, or plain CSS and Javascript.

 ## Example Application
 An example application is available at [toadkicker/teststrap](https://github.com/toadkicker/teststrap).
 You can view it running on heroku [here.](http://teststrap.herokuapp.com/) Contributions welcome.